Beto O’Rourke comes to Houston on the attack, but trailing Gov. Abbott in the polls - NewsBreak

 O’Rourke, a Democrat, has been trekking across the state the last couple of weeks, accusing Abbott of not doing enough to fix the grid and accusing the Republican of allowing rising utility costs while accepting millions of dollars from energy executives.

-His campaign released a new ad focusing on the changes he would make to on the grid.AOC campaigns for South Texas candidate, Abbott fires back
+His campaign released a new ad focusing on the changes he would make to on the grid.Beto O’Rourke makes campaign stops in Austin, San Antonio focused on grid reform

 “This message is resonating, because they know they’ve been let down by the governor.
 They know the grid is not fixed.
 And they know that we need justice in Texas.
 That’s why we’re running,” O’Rourke told Nexstar on Thursday .